 The particle physics group at UVIC are involved in the ATLAS experiment at the LHC collider facility at CERN in Geneva, and the BelleII experiment at the KEK National Laboratory in Japan.
 We host computing facilities, used by the two international collaborations, that are situated in the University of Victoria's Research Computing Facility.
 Both experiments use the facility to generate simulated data and to analyze the data collected from the detectors.

 The High Energy Physics (HEP) Computing Group at the University of Victoria often has opportunities for employment.
 We typically employ undergraduate science or engineering studies during their work terms.
 Periodically we have positions for HEP computing specialists.
-Currently the group has an opening for the HEPNET wide-area network and computing specialist.

 For more information on any of our projects, contact Randall Sobie (email@example.com), Institute of Particle Physics Research Scientist and Adjunct Professor at the University of Victoria.